-We now know that cystitis-causing bacteria become increasingly immune to antibiotics and research shows that surviving bacteria can lay dormant behind a protective biofilm, just waiting to be reactivated during sex, or when the urine acidity increases, or during exercise or travelling etc. or when your immune system is weakened through illness, stress or fatigue.
+We now know that cystitis-causing bacteria become increasingly immune to antibiotics.
+Research shows that surviving bacteria can lay dormant behind a protective biofilm, just waiting to be reactivated during sex, or when the urine acidity increases, or during exercise or travelling etc. or when your immune system is weakened through illness, stress or fatigue.

 “Bacterial biofilms play an important role in urinary tract infections (UTIs), being responsible for persistent infections, causing relapses and acute prostatitis.”Importance of Biofilms in Urinary Tract Infections: New Therapeutic Approaches Sara M. Soto Advances in Biology Volume 2014 (2014), Article ID 543974, 13 pages https://www.hindawi.com/journals/ab/2014/543974/

 You are probably less inclined now to think that you are re-infecting yourself and less prepared to treat each infection as a new infection, rather than a reinfection or a recurrence of the same infection.

 You and your doctor are likely to be asking questions about whether it is worth prescribing the same antibiotic at the same dosage as last time.
 If it is the same bug you were fighting before it will take that antibiotic longer to kill the infection, (if at all) and will help the bug to build up further resistance.

-Since 2003, Sweet Cures has been providing Waterfall D-Mannose to people wishing to improve their bladder health because it works safely and effectively, without creating future resistance.
+Since 2003, Sweet Cures has been providing D-Mannose to people wishing to improve their bladder health because it works safely and effectively, without creating future resistance.